 The following table provides a breakdown of the property tax rate into its component parts.
 The "General" rate is the only listed component that is subject to the limitations of Section 812.
 Pursuant to Section 812, the County shall not levy "a real property tax which would result in a total collection of real property taxes greater than the amount collected in fiscal year 1979."
-Section 812 further provides that "the County may levy a real property tax which would result in a total collection of real property tax which would result in a total collected in fiscal year 1979 if the real property tax rate does not exceed two dollars and forty cents (\$2.40) for each One Hundred Dollars (\$100.00) of assessed value."
+Section 812 further provides that "the County may levy a real property tax which would result in a total collection of real property taxes greater than the amount collected in fiscal year 1979 if the real property tax rate does not exceed two dollars and forty cents (\$2.40) for each One Hundred Dollars (\$100.00) of assessed value."
 In 2012, the Maryland Senate passed Senate Bill 848 that provides for the property tax rate to be set higher than the rate authorized under the County Charter.
 Any additional revenue generated as a result of the higher property tax rate is for the sole purpose of funding the approved budget of the local school board.
-The fiscal year 2016 Budget set the County's nominal real property rate at

-\$1.00/\$100 of assessed value.
+The fiscal year 2016 Budget set the County's nominal real property rate at \$1.00/\$100 of assessed value.
 The "Stormwater Management" component pays debt service on bonds issued to provide funds for, and other expenses pertaining to, stormwater management facilities.
 The Washington Suburban Transit Commission (WSTC) component pays for the County's contribution to WSTC and other related mass transit costs.
-The Maryland State and the M- NCPPC components identify taxes collected by the County on behalf of those entities.
+The Maryland State and the M-NCPPC components identify taxes collected by the County on behalf of those entities.

-FY 2019 Property Tax Rates in Dollars/\$100 of Assessed ValuePRINCE GEORGE'S COUNTYOVERLAPPING TAXING ENTITIESGeneralStormwater ManagementWSTC\$1.00\$0.054\$0.026\$0.26\$0.112\$0.294
+FY 2019 Property Tax Rates in Dollars/\$100 of Assessed Value e

+PRINC E GEORGE'S COUNTY OVERI ENTITIES

+General Stormwater Management WSTC Maryland State M-NCPPC

+\$1.00 \$0.054 \$0.026 \$0.112 \$0.294